Adredes-weslee/dspy-automotive-extractor/README.md

 ```

 #### **Step 2: Download the Dataset**
-The script will download a complaint dataset from the NHTSA.
-Create the `data` directory and then run the command.
+Create the `data` directory and then run the command to download the dataset.

 ```powershell
 mkdir data